unioan/NewsAppCleanSwift/README.md

 ![SaveNewsDemo](https://user-images.githubusercontent.com/76248402/177789149-6f890023-221e-42f1-8865-e7b43a204b37.gif)

 ## Saved news scene
-The scene is responsible for displaying saved news and removing those witch user is not interested in anymore.
-Additionaly, news are devided into sections by the save date.
+The scene is responsible for displaying saved news and removing those the user is not interested in anymore.
+Additionally, the news is divided into sections by the save date.

 ![SavedNewsSceneDemo](https://user-images.githubusercontent.com/76248402/177806123-34a8cd95-7638-4125-a2c2-1b2402999a23.gif)